Ptkyr/Iconoclasts-NAS-Tech/elroandmina.md

 ![](Media/elrodboost.gif)

+This can also be used to gain speed from trading hits.
+Elro's `Gun` sword swing has a very small rear hitbox, and can cause trades when parrying projectiles.
+This is useful in the One Concern East section where you must parry a bomb from a sentry in order to progress.
+You can kill the sentry while damage boosting for the short walk up to the long hallway → https://www.youtube.com/watch?v=fiRLsn9ZjcU.

 ## Extending Mina’s dashes

 Mina can dash if you press `Down` and `Jump` on the ground.
 This is her fastest movement on flat ground, and the dash length can be extended if you do them off ledges, preserving the higher speed for longer.